monsoonmaelstrom/book2/book2.md

 “A good one,” Gavin agrees.

 He does.
 It takes the wind out of my sails.
-I’m still not used to having magic as a tool that I can use, and I honestly forget about it more often than not.
-The fact that I spent the last couple of days with malusium working its way out of my system doesn’t help that either.
+I’m still not used to having magic as a tool I can use, and I honestly forget about it more often than not.
+The fact that I spent the last couple of days with malusium working its way out of my system doesn’t help either.

 “Fine.”